| Once all other parts of the bolt

 right thumb.
 Hold the bolt with the fingers of your

+right hand.
 At the same time use

 your left hand to push the bottom of a thick plastic